 Our library is open source, which should allow any experienced programmer to add or alter the code.
 It allows for peer to peer code review and to expand on the existing code base.
 The Sparkplug™ specification has been released with open-source in mind, and we are delighted to share our library also!
 Of course the CODESYS runtime and MQTT library we utilize are not open-source.

 An overview of the components in this library are lined in red;

-As seen the library allows for a mix with regular third party capable Sparkplug™ MQTT devices.
+The library allows for a mix with regular third party capable Sparkplug™ MQTT devices.

 Details on the different components in the infrastructure:

-Ignition Primary Host node
+Ignition as Primary Host node